DMM TOC > 400 Commercial Parcels|

 a.
 “Cubic .10”

 e.
 “Cubic .50”

-Priority Mail permit imprint pieces claiming the commercial plus cubic price must be marked "Priority Mail" and bear the applicable marking, printed on the piece or produced as part of the permit imprint indicia.
+Priority Mail permit imprint pieces claiming the Commercial Plus cubic price must be marked “Priority Mail” and bear the “cubic” marking (see 2.2.3 for soft pack and padded envelopes), printed on the piece or produced as part of the permit imprint indicia.
 Place the marking directly above, directly below, or to the left of the postage.
-Approved markings are as follows:
+The approved marking is “Cubic” (or “CUBIC,” or “cubic”).